Kuku people: Social structure

 Men normally go hunting and farming during the day.
-Women spend most of the day working at farming and other chores.
-The women come home one hour earlier than men to start preparing the meal for the day.
+Women spend most of the day working on farming and other chores.
+The women come home one hour earlier than the men to start preparing the meal for the day.
 Young boys and girls are free to play and often assist in chores around the home.
 Occasionally, a father will take his son to teach him how to hunt and farm.
 A mother teaches her daughters how to do household chores.
-Adults, in general, must work very hard as a community to help the village to survive.
+Adults, in general, must work very hard as a community to help the village survive.
 Elders keep the law and order in the tribe/community.

 In the village, the highest respect goes to the elders, then male adults, followed by adult women, and lastly, the children.

 A person is viewed highly if he has a wealth of money or animals, or if he has many children or wives.
 Others respect him because having a large family means that you have enough wealth to care for a large number of people.
 The importance of a person in a community is normally attributed to their wealth (puet), how they have helped the community, or their age.

-For a spouse to be chosen it takes a very long time and there are a lot of procedures.
+For a spouse to be chosen, it takes a long time and there are a lot of procedures.
 First, the groom's family goes to another community and finds a girl with a good background and personality.
 If the groom has a bad reputation, he goes very far to find a bride.
 Then the bride's family usually decides to go to the groom's village and find out information about the groom's family, to learn about their status in the community.
 If the family of the bride agrees, they are officially married.
 The girl would normally say yes to show respect.
-In the old days, the girl does not have a say in who she wants to marry.
-If the guy was rich, he could have any girl he wanted.
-If she resists, she is kidnapped by the husband.
+In the old days, the girl did not have a say in who she wanted to marry.
+If the guy were rich, he could have any girl he wanted.
+If she resists, she is kidnapped by her husband.
 Now, there has to be a yes on both sides for a marriage to happen.